 If you are accepted into the program and agree to the placement that is offered, then you willl need to respond via e-mail that you accept your placement and agree to pay the program fee of $400.
-To pay this program fee, please submit a check or money order to the College of Business Office of Advising & Student Services made out to "OSU College of Business".
+To pay this program fee, please submit a check or money order to the COB Advising office in Bexell 214 made out to "OSU College of Business" by March 1.

 Important Notes Regarding Individual Programs:

 Germany - There is no language requirement for students interested in participating in the Germany exchange.
 However, if you are interested in pursuing an internship after completing classes, then you must have German language proficiency at the third-year level.
 If you are interested in doing an internship while on study abroad in Bad Mergentheim, plan to meet with an advisor about one year in advance.

 Czech Republic- In order to obtain a Czech visa, participants must purchase health insurance from a recommended provider in the Czech Republic in addition to the OSU study abroad insurance coverage.
 Information about recommended insurance providers will be discussed after acceptance into this program.

 Spain - In order to obtain a Spain visa, participants must appear in person at the San Francisco consulate prior to departure in order to apply for their visa.
 Information on this will be provided, but this is an additional cost to participants.
 Please note that knowledge of the Spanish language is not required to succeed academically.
 Nevetheless, applicants will be required to write a short essay in Spanish when they submit application materials to the University of Murcia (this process occurs after being accepted into the exchange program by the COB).
 This requirement of Univ. of Murcia is implemented to encourage students to understand that interactions outside of the classroom may require basic Spanish speaking skills.

 Denmark - In order to obtain a Denmark Student Residency Permit, students must appear in person at the Sacramento consulate.